curious-containers/cc-faice/README.md

-# CC FAICE
+# CC-FAICE

 FAICE (Fair Collaboration and Experiments) is part of the Curious Containers project and enables researchers to perform and distribute reproducible data-driven experiments defined in RED or CWL format.

-For more information please refer to the Curious Containers [documentation](https://curious-containers.github.io/).
+For more information please refer to the Curious Containers [documentation](https://www.curious-containers.cc/).

 ## Acknowledgements